 Start the conversation

-But today, I want to talk about another major mistake traders are making.
+Today, I want to talk about a major mistake traders tend to make.

 Now to be fair… they're making it because they're simply misinformed.